JensRantil/jensrantil.github.io/content/posts/2024-10-29_large-project-breakup/index.md

 {{< figure src="2.svg" alt="Diagram showing an end-to-end delivery workflow across multiple teams.
 The 'End-to-end delivery' column on the left contains a yellow box labeled 'E2E product delivery (aka Stories).'
 Each team (Team 1, Team 2, up to Team N) has green boxes representing 'Tasks' associated with the product delivery.
 Teams work in parallel on different tasks related to the overall end-to-end delivery." caption="Diagram containing our end-of-quarter delivery and an unstructured list of all tasks the teams thought they needed to do." >}}

-"Wow, that's a lot of tasks!", I said smiling.
+"That's a lot of tasks!", I said.
 "I think we need to add some structure to this.
 How about we add arrows between tasks that we know depend on each other?
 Let's also move, tasks needed to be done earlier higher up and tasks done later further down.".
 People nodded and once again engaged in the Miro board.
 The outcome looked something like this:

 {{< figure src="3.svg" alt="Diagram illustrating an end-to-end delivery process across multiple teams with dependencies.
 A yellow box labeled 'E2E product delivery (aka Stories)' is shown in the 'End-to-end delivery' column.
 Green boxes in each team column (Team 1, Team 2, up to Team N) represent 'Tasks.'
 Arrows between tasks indicate dependencies." caption="Diagram of the end-of-quarter delivery with task dependencies across multiple teams." >}}